marinuslouw/exegetic-new-site/content/training/r-markdown-automated-reporting.md

 After the course participants will be able to

-- source and prepare data
+- source and prepare data;
-- create an R markdown document with tables and figures
+- create an R markdown document with tables and figures; and
 - schedule recurring report generation.

 ## Prior Knowledge